 Source: “This is the exact type of break you should be taking when working from home,” Fast Company, Dec.
 7, 2020

-Workers have been under immense stress in 2020, with many trying to balance working from home while taking care of their families, helping children through home schooling, and worrying about the pandemic and whether their jobs are secure.
+Workers have been under immense stress for the past year, with many trying to balance working from home while taking care of their families, helping children through home schooling, and worrying about the pandemic and whether their jobs are secure.

 How can companies help?
 Here are some strategies Gallup learned from talking with more than 200 Chief Human Resource Officers (CHROs) from some of the world’s largest organizations.